Biology Courses

 Course Detail:

 This course is an intensive two-quarter, college-level sequence in biology, entailing broad coverage of the entire subject area including biochemistry, molecular biology, genetics, organismal biology, population biology, ecology, behavior, bio-diversity, and evolution.
 Laboratories include all or most of the recommended AP labs, plus additional laboratories of the instructor’s choice.
-Students who complete the sequence with a cumulative grade of B or better may be encouraged to take the Advanced Placement Exam for Biology at the end of the academic year.
-Other sequences of courses may also enable the student to cover the AP Biology curriculum and students are encouraged to seek advice from the Biology Department.
-Prerequisites and corequisites: 1.0 CU of high school honors biology with a grade of A or B; Successful completion or concurrently taking CH102 or above; permission of instructor.
+Other sequences of courses may also enable the student to cover the AP Biology curriculum and prepare students to sit for the Collegeboard Exam.
+Students are encouraged to seek advice from the Biology Department.
+This course is offered every academic year.
+Prerequisites: BL101 and BL102 or equivalent.

 |